Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

-In other words, to leading order in $1/E_{u\bu}$, the evolution of ${\overline \rho}$ is completely Hamiltonian.
-This is consistent with our discussion of the Born-Oppenheimer approximation in \S2.4, and with the results of \cite{2014AnPhy.345..141D,2014arXiv1405.2077D}.
+To leading order in $1/E_{u\bu}$, the evolution of ${\overline \rho}$ is completely Hamiltonian.
+This is consistent with our discussion of the Born-Oppenheimer approximation in Appendix \S{A.3}, and with the results of \cite{2014AnPhy.345..141D,2014arXiv1405.2077D}.
 Our results display the kind of decoupling that occurs in Wilsonian renormalization: the effects of transitions to excited states of the UV degrees of freedom are suppressed by powers of $1/E_{UV}$.

 One may ask whether the time-averaging we have implemented leads to a Markovian master equation.
-Once again, there is little indication that this happens in general, beyond the leading order in $E_{IR}/E_{UV}$ for which the evolution is Hamiltonian.
+Once again, this will not happen beyond the leading order in $E_{IR}/E_{UV}$ for which the evolution is Hamiltonian.
 If we consider the restricted case $[H_{IR}, V_u] = a_u V_u$, $a_u \in \RR$, we find ${\overline A}^{(2)} = {\overline \gamma}^{(2)} = 0$, so that the evolution is not only Markovian but Hamiltonian.
 Outside of this approximation, ${\bar L}_{u2}$ at order ${\cal O}(1/E_{u\bu}^2)$ is not proportional to $L_{u1}$, so that the negative eigenvalue of $h_{ui,uj}$ will contribute to (\ref{eq:tlmaster}).
 To go further we must examine more specific cases.